-The F418BC chassis requires mylar air shrouds for each node to direct the airflow where cooling is needed.
+The SCF418BC chassis requires mylar air shrouds for each node to direct the airflow where cooling is needed.
 The air shroud will differ for different motherboards.
-If using a serverboard which is not the default in the chassis, refer to the Supermicro.
-Web site at www.supermicro.com to purchase the proper air shroud.
+If using a serverboard which is not the default in the chassis, refer to the optional parts in the Appendix of this manual, or the Supermicro Web site at www.supermicro.com to puchase the proper air shroud.